Noroff-Fagskole/OSL-JS-Frameworks-Module-Assignment-3/README.md

 - Clicking on a `products` should take the user to a "page/{id}" route.

-- Retrieve the id from the URL path and make a GET request to fetch the specific post.
+- Retrieve the id from the URL path and make a GET request to fetch the specific product.

 - Render the `title`, `price` and `description` properties.

 - Format the `date` in this format: 01 January 2021

-- Any HTML comging from the API can rendered usingg the "dangerouslySetInnerHTML" property from React.
+- Any HTML coming from the API can rendered using the "dangerouslySetInnerHTML" property from React.
 Use `dangerouslySetInnerHTML` to render it.

 ## Level 2